yaofuzhou/METARMap/README.md

   * `BLINKS_SPEED` - How fast the blinking happens, I found 1 second to be a happy medium so it's not too busy, but you can also make it faster, for example every half a second by using 0.5
   * `BLINK_TOTALTIME_SECONDS` = How long do you want the script to run.
 I have this set to 300 seconds as I have my crontab setup to re-run the script every 5 minutes to get the latest weather information

-## Additional LED dimming functionality based on time of day
+## Additional LED Dimming Functionality Based On Time Of The Day

 This optional functionality allows you to run the LEDs at a dimmed lower level between a certain time of the day.